 Any interest you earn above your PSA will be subject to tax.
 It will be your responsibility to ensure that any tax due on interest payments received is paid to HM Revenue & Customs (HMRC).

 Please note your PSA applies to the total interest you earn from all banks/building societies, not just interest from us, with the exception of ISAs, which continue to be free from UK tax for eligible customers.

 Please also note that tax liability on interest applies in the tax year it is paid, which may be different to the tax year(s) in which interest has accrued.

 Thinking of investing?
-You could try our new online direct investing service, it makes investing easy and puts you in control.
+You could try Smart Investor, our new online direct-investing service.
+It makes investing easy and puts you in control.

 Remember, the value of investments can fall as well as rise and you may get back less than you invest.
-The Barclays direct investing service doesn’t offer advice.
+Smart Investor doesn’t offer advice.
 If you’re not sure about investing, seek independent advice.
 Tax rules may change in the future and any benefits to you depend on your individual circumstances.

 Find out more